trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     layers.
   - Existing constructor shims preserve callable-plus-newable public exports;
     removing them needs a public API split or real class redesign.
-  - Typed string registries in `Flow` need schema-backed parameters and typed-spec/key accessors.
+  - Typed string registries in `Flow` now have Schema-backed parameter specs.
+    Producer and requestor typed spec-object accessors remain.
 Effect `HashMap`/`MutableHashMap` can improve lookup ergonomics with `Option`, but it does not remove the string-key type hole by itself.
 - Gateway/client:
   - `EffectRpcClient` now owns its socket/RPC layer with `ManagedRuntime`.
     Socket errors/JSON parsing now use tagged errors and Schema decoding.